ttungl/feature-selection-for-machine-learning/README.md

 		- **Methods**:
 			- Variance
 			- Correlation
-			- Univariate selection
+			- Univariate selection:
 				- Two-step procedure:
-					- Rank features according to a certain criteria.
+					- Rank features according to a certain criteria
 						- Each feature is ranked independently of the feature space.
 							- Feature scores on various statistical tests:
 								- Chi-square or Fisher score